nmacgreg/HoneywellLeakDetection1/README.md

 * The initial version supports monitoring only a single channel.
 * When the channel signals a leak, it turns on the onboard LED, and the peizo speaker.
 * When the water detection cable is dry, it turns off the onboard LED, and the speaker.

+### Surprising Physical Characteristics

+* The Honeywell leak-detection cable didn't come with a hacker-friendly guide.
+This is a DIY project.
+* Honeywell sold this with a battery-powered base-station...
+I never bought that to tear down, to see how it worked.
+* I was surprised that when the cable is dry, the analog pin measuring the voltage across the 2 black wires in the cable seems to follow a sinusoidal pattern, ranging from 0 to 1023 (on this Arduino), and back to 0, with a period of 3 to 4 seconds.
+* Conversely, when the cable is wet, the analog voltage measurement shows much less variability
+    * (in testing) If a part of the cable is submerged, it measures pretty consistently 670-680
+    * (simulating real-world) if you place the cable on the ground, and drip 10 drops onto the cable where it touches the ground, it varies initially 580-710, settles 660-690
+* The cable / this system is very responsive!
+    * If you drop the cable into a pot of water, the system is aware & alerting within 5 seconds!
+Ditto, a few drops of water on the ground
+    * If you dry the wet area of the cable with a kitchen towel, the alarm is cancelled within 5 seconds!
+    * The cable feels slightly waxy, as if it's water repellent, but it's not.
+It's not a coating, it doesn't come off on your hands.

 ## Future Plans